Dear Frogtown Citizen:

 To log in to your account, visit “Shop” on the home page at the end of the red banner.
 There is a box on the lower right hand side that says: “WINE CLUB LOGIN”.
 Go down to where it says Secure Login and click there.
 Now you will need to login.
 Log in using your Citizens number.
 If you don’t know your Citizens number you can use the box entitled HELP on the left to recover your information or you can email Cydney [email protected] and she will send it to you.

 You will then be logged in to the secure wine shop where you can modify your profile, view your previous orders and order wine OF COURSE!!!

-For those Citizens who are receiving all red wines or white and red wines, the following two wines (rather than three wine) are included in your shipment (unless you e-mailed Cydney otherwise):
+For those Citizens who are receiving all red wines or white and red wines, the following two red wines are included in your shipment:

-For those Citizens who are receiving all white wines, we are including in this shipment the following wines:
+For those Citizens who are receiving all red wines, we are including in this shipment the following:

 Best to all,